Frequently Asked Questions*

 Are certain groups of people at higher risk than others?

-According to the Centers for Disease Control and Prevention (CDC), men are more likely to die by suicide than women, but women are more likely to attempt suicide.
+According to the Centers for Disease Control and Prevention (CDC), men are four times more likely to die by suicide than women, but women are more likely to attempt suicide three times more than men.
 Men are more likely to use more lethal methods, such as firearms or suffocation.
-Women are more likely than men to attempt suicide by poisoning.
+Women are more likely than men to attempt suicide by medications/poisoning.

 Why do some people become suicidal while others with similar risk factors do not?